EresDev/EresNoteSymfony/readme.md

 This is a RESTful application CRUD based on Symfony 4.
 The goal of its development is to produce high quality reusable CRUD application.
 Once a CRUD will reach an acceptable state, a fork of this will be dedicated to note-taking web application.
 That is why, you will see note-taking application domain vocabulary in the code.

 The internal quality of code is based on the idea of using Test-driven development with unit tests, integration tests and functional tests.
 This project is refactored continuously to test and implement new and awesome ideas.
+This repository is based on London School of TDD (mockist).

 The development approaches includes usage of design patterns, continuous integration and continuous deployment and SOLID design principles.